The C Interfaces:

 i.e., the object that the new hard link points to.

-and link_name
+link_loc_id and link_name specify the

 location and name, respectively, of the new hard link.

-and link_name
+obj_name and link_name are interpreted

-relative to obj_loc_id
+relative to obj_loc_id and link_loc_id,

 respectively.

-If obj_loc_id
+If obj_loc_id and link_loc_id are

 the same location, the HDF5 macro H5L_SAME_LOC